MorrellLAB/BAD_Mutations/Manual/Manual_v1.0.md

 [Return to TOC](#toc)

 ## <a name="msi"></a>Instructions for UMN MSI
-This section is specific to using `BAD_Mutations` on the [University of Minnesoa Super Computing Institue](http://msi.umn.edu/) cluster.
-Our cluster uses the `module` command to add and remove certain programs from the user’s environment.
+This section is specific to using `BAD_Mutations` on the [University of Minnesota Super Computing Institute](http://msi.umn.edu/) cluster.
+Our cluster uses the `module` command to add and remove programs from the user’s environment.
 The following commands should be run for `BAD_Mutations` on the cluster:

     $ module load python2
     $ module load biopython